- For individual investors interested in commercial real estate assets, the number of investment options can be overwhelming.

 - In bucket one, assets can be purchased directly, where one or more investors work together to identify, purchase, finance, and manage a property.
 While this option provides the investor with direct operational control, it can also be very time consuming and requires significant operational expertise.

-For individuals interested in commercial real estate (CRE) assets, there are no shortage of investment options.
+For individuals interested in commercial real estate (CRE) assets, there is no shortage of investment options.
 In fact, there are so many that the choices can be overwhelming.
 In this article, we will review them in two buckets, direct and indirect.
 But first, let’s start by defining exactly what a commercial real estate asset is.

 Commercial Real Estate – Defined